-The Financial Services Agency of Japan (referred to as the JFSA) regulates Japanese insurance companies and other financial institutions.
-The supervision of insurance companies is specifically undertaken by the Insurance Business Division of the JFSA.
-The fundamental principles of insurance regulation are set out in the Insurance Business Law (referred to as the IBL).
+The Financial Services Agency of Japan ("JFSA") regulates insurance companies and other financial institutions.
+The Insurance Business Division of the JFSA specifically undertakes the supervision of insurance companies.
+The fundamental principles of insurance regulation are set out in the Insurance Business Law.

-PCA Life is licensed by and registered with the JFSA as a life insurance company.
-Apart from operating in accordance with the IBL and applicable formal regulations, the company also needs to comply with the Inspection Manual and other guidance issued by the JFSA.
+PCA Life Japan is licensed by and registered with the JFSA as a life insurance company.